-Naveen Verma is a professor of electrical engineering at Princeton University.
+Naveen Verma is a professor of electrical and computer engineering at Princeton University.
 His research tries to imagine how machine intelligence can be interfaced with the real world, namely through new technologies for sensing, actuation, and computation.
 This research involves vital collaborations between undergraduate and graduate students at Princeton and a range of academic and industrial collaborators outside Princeton.
 Since February 2020, Prof. Verma has been director of the Keller Center, where his interests are in fostering broad thinking and activity around innovation and entrepreneurship.

 What are your responsibilities at the Keller Center?